-Rounding of data in the data exchange file, created according to Annex 7, paragraph 10., is not permitted.
-In the pre-processing file, the data may be rounded to the same order of magnitude of the accuracy of the measurement of a respective parameter.
+Rounding of data in the data exchange file, created according toas defined in paragraph 10. of Annex 7, paragraph 10., is not permitted.
+In the preprocessing file, the data may be rounded to the same order of magnitude of the accuracy of the measurement of a respective parameter.